INTRODUCTION AND MENTORING

 How to make a successful start to your studies

-Support for new students
+Support for first-semester students

-• Reduced stress and anxiety
+• Encouraging motivation and reducing anxiety

 Participant feedback